-For today’s DIY dog treats recipe, we’re going to share another tutorial on how to make low-fat vegetarian dog treats.
+For today’s DIY dog treats recipe, we’re going to share another tutorial on making low-fat vegetarian dog treats.

 Tasty Hypoallergenic Dog Treats for Dogs with Allergies

-Before we start, I’m going to share a few tips on how to handle the rice flour.
+Before we start, I’m going to share a few tips on handling rice flour.

 First, choose stoneground rice flour.
-It might cost a little bit more, but based on my experience, stoneground rice flour achieves the best texture for baking.
+It might cost a little more, but stoneground rice flour achieves the best texture for baking based on my experience.

 Be extra careful in choosing the flour because if the rice is terrible, the flour will not absorb the fluid.
 The next important tip is to let the dough rest for about 10 – 15 minutes after kneading.